deepfakes/faceswap/INSTALL.md

 If you are using an Nvidia card make sure you have the correct versions of Cuda/cuDNN installed for the required version of Tensorflow
 - Install tkinter (required for the GUI) by typing: `conda install tk`
 - Install requirements:
-  - For Nvidia GPU users: `pip install -r requirements_nvidia.txt`
+  - For Nvidia GPU users: `pip install -r ./requirements/requirements_nvidia.txt`
-  - For AMD GPU users: `pip install -r requirements_amd.txt`
+  - For AMD GPU users: `pip install -r ./requirements/requirements_amd.txt`
-  - For CPU users: `pip install -r requirements_cpu.txt`
+  - For CPU users: `pip install -r ./requirements/requirements_cpu.txt`

 ## Running faceswap
 - If you are not already in your virtual environment follow [these steps](#entering-your-virtual-environment)